TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          :ref:`data-type-integer`

    Description
+         .. deprecated:: 9.4
+            Will be removed in TYPO3 v10.0.
+            The language settings are now configured in the :ref:`Site configuration <t3coreapi:sitehandling>`.
+            In PHP code, the function
+            :ref:`LanguageAspect <t3coreapi:context_api_aspects_language>`->getid() can be used instead.

          This property holds the value of the field "uid" of a record of table "sys\_language".
          Various parts of the frontend rendering code will select records which are assigned to this language.